matthewsouther/educator-emily/src/pages/index.md

   setting children free to soar.  "
 intro:
   blurbs:
-    - image: /img/trailhead2.jpg
+    - image: /img/light.jpg
       text: >
         I believe in education through connection.
 We all think and learn differently and your family is its own unique organism.
 That's why I offer you a place to build your vision for your family and your child's education.
-There are as many options as there are humans and I can help you navigate the winding path and form a trailhead that is right for your family.
+There are as many options as there are humans and I can help you navigate the winding path and form a plan that is right for your family.
     - image: /img/birds_nest.jpg
       text: "Surfing the web for lessons and activities can be exhausting, overwhelming, and a drain on your time.
 I can help.
 Let's chat about